top of page

 The Offshore Wind Environmental Technical Working Group (E-TWG) formed a specialist committee in 2023 to develop communications materials to aid in the dissemination of accurate, readily understandable information around recent whale mortality events and the level of potential risk to whales from offshore wind energy development activities.

-This committee is developing a series of Frequently Asked Questions (FAQs) as a resource for stakeholders who communicate directly with the general public and receive questions related to whales and offshore wind.
+This committee developed a series of Frequently Asked Questions (FAQs) as a resource for stakeholders who communicate directly with the general public and receive questions related to whales and offshore wind.
 This effort intends to provide scientifically sound, accurate answers to address common questions.
-Given the urgency of disseminating accurate information, this FAQ resource will be updated over time to address emerging questions related to whales and offshore wind energy development.
 Note: FAQ resources may include technical information that is not appropriate for a general audience.
 The committee's focus was on creating a scientifically accurate resource, but users may still need to help translating content for specific audiences.
 A Glossary of Terms is available to help with this process.

-See FAQ Themes and Table of Contents below to navigate to individual responses, or see here to view the full FAQ Document with detailed responses and citations, as well as a Glossary of Key Terms:
+See FAQ Themes and Table of Contents below to navigate to individual responses, or see here to view the full FAQ Document with detailed responses and citations, as well as a Glossary of Key Terms and additional resources to aid in the dissemination of the FAQ document :

 FAQ Document Version History: